Deebo Samuel Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Recent Performances

-- In last week's outing against the Texans, Samuel was targeted six times, picking up 63 yards on three receptions (averaging 21 yards per grab) while scoring one touchdown.
+- In last week's game against the Texans, Samuel was targeted six times and recorded three catches for 63 yards (21 yards per catch) and scored one touchdown.

-- Samuel has reeled in 16 passes (22 targets) for 282 yards (94.0 per game) and has one touchdown over his last three games.
+- During his last three games, Samuel has collected 282 yards on 16 catches with one touchdown, averaging 94.0 yards per game on 22 targets.

 Samuel's San Francisco Teammates